realslacker/ConvertFrom-DataRow/README.md

-# ConvertFromSqlDataRow
+# ConvertFromSqlDataRow Module
-Small utility module with function to convert System.Data.DataRow objects to ordered hashtables or PSCustomObjects.
+Small utility PowerShell module with function to convert System.Data.DataRow objects to ordered hashtables or PSCustomObjects.